How to Buy a Mobile Home or Manufactured Home

 » Learn More: Benefits of Good Credit

 Ways to Finance a Manufactured Home

-- Where will you put the home? – The loan will likely be for the home only, so you’ll need to either buy the land for it through another loan, or rent some land through a mobile home community.
-Renting land could make you eligible for fewer loans.
+- Where will you put the home? – The loan will likely be for the home only, so you’ll need to either buy the land for it through another loan or rent some land through a mobile home community.
+Renting land could mean you will not be eligible for some loans.

 - Bigger homes may not be eligible for some loans – Buying a double-wide home that costs $100,000 or more isn’t allowed in an FHA loan.
 Maximum loan amounts vary by the type of home bought.

 - Compare lenders – Not only should you compare the type of loan, but see how fees and interest rates vary among lenders.